ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk.md

 ---

 # BULK INSERT statement
+{: .no_toc }

-BULK INSERT data from CSV, NDJSON, URL or streaming sources to a target FeatureBase table.
+BULK INSERT is allows for lightweight data transformation from source to target in one request.

+Sources can include:
+* file
+* URL
+* inline blob

+Supported formats include:
+* CSV
+* PARQUET
+* NDJSON

+{% include page-toc.md %}

 ## BNF diagrams